Periodic Solutions of Generalized Schr\"odinger Equations on Cayley Trees: Abstract

 \section{Abstract}

-In the paper we define periodic wave functions for a (discrete) Schr\"odinger operator on a Cayley tree.
+In this paper we define a discrete generalized Laplacian with arbitrary real power on a Cayley tree.
+This Laplacian is used to define a discrete generalized Schr\"odinger operator on the tree.
+The case discrete fractional Schr\"odinger operators with index $0 < \alpha < 2$ is considered in detail, and periodic solutions of the corresponding fractional Schr\"odinger equations are described.
 This periodicity depends on a subgroup of a group representation of the Cayley tree.
-For any subgroup of finite index we give a criterion for eigenvalues of the Schr\"odinger operator under which there are periodic wave functions.
-For a normal subgroup of infinite index we describe a class of periodic wave functions.
+For any subgroup of finite index we give a criterion for eigenvalues of the Schr\"odinger operator under which periodic solutions exist.
+For a normal subgroup of infinite index we describe a wide class of periodic solutions.